 Since then, I have served as an activist for people with intellectual disabilities by producing events and PSAs for Special Olympics.
 I have also produced events and PSAs examining the crisis in funding for public education and our first amendment right to protest.

-I continue to report on CNN about issues and subjects that are relevant to young people, including the launch of the iPhone 4.
+I’ve continued to report on issues and subjects relevant to young people.
 I even shared my experience voting for the first time on CNN in a video I made from my freshman dorm room at American University in Washington DC.